-SHECP Summer Internships unite students with agencies that work to benefit impoverished members of society.
+SHECP Summer Internships unite students with agencies that work in distressed communities.
 Students learn first-hand about the multiple dimensions of poverty in the United States by working for eight weeks to strengthen impoverished communities and working alongside individuals seeking to improve their communities.
-The agencies, located in various urban and rural sites in the United States, focus on education, healthcare, legal services, housing, hunger, social and economic needs, and community-building efforts.
-Students work with agencies that fit their intellectual interests in order to develop their experience and skills for future civic involvement and employment.
+The agencies, located in both urban and rural sites, focus on a wide variety of areas, including: education, healthcare, legal services, housing, nutrition, social and economic needs, and community-building efforts.
+Students work with agencies that fit their intellectual interests in order to develop professional experience for future civic involvement and employment.
 This is a competitive application process available to students attending a member institution.
 An online application and personal interview at Centre must be completed.
 Once accepted, students work with Centre College's SHECP internship director (Sharon Duncan) and the SHECP internship coordinator in securing an internship.

 The internship begins with a two-day opening conference and ends with a two-day closing conference.
 During the internship students live together in modest and safe housing, sharing meals and building new colleagues and friends.
-SHECP Partner Schools Baylor University, Berea College, Birmingham-Southern College, Birmingham, AL; Bucknell University, Lewisburg, PA; Centre College, Danville, KY; College of Wooster, Wooster, Ohio; Elon University, Elon, NC; Furman University, Greenville, SC; John Carroll University, University Heights, OH; Juniata College, Huntingdon, PA; Manchester University, North Manchester, IN; Marymount University, Arlington, VA; Middlebury College, Middlebury, VT; Millsaps College, Jackson, MS; Niagara University, Niagara, NY; Ohio University, Athens, OH; The Cleveland Clinic Lerner College, Cleveland, OH; University of Arkansas at Little Rock, University of Lynchburg, Lynchburg, VA; University of Notre Dame, South Bend, IN; University of St. Thomas, Houston, TX; University of Vermont, Burlington, VT; University of Wisconsin-Madison, Madison, WI; Virginia Military Institute, Washington and Lee University
+SHECP Partner Schools Baylor University, Berea College, Birmingham-Southern College, Bucknell University, Centre College, College of Wooster, Elon University, Furman University, Hamilton College, John Carroll University, Juniata College, Manchester University, Marymount University, Middlebury College, Millsaps College, Niagara University, Ohio University, The Cleveland Clinic Lerner College, University of Arkansas at Little Rock, University of Lynchburg, University of Notre Dame, University of St. Thomas, University of Vermont, University of Wisconsin-Madison, Virginia Military Institute, Washington and Lee University

 Participation in each program phase is mandatory.
 Prior to applying make sure your calendar is free.

 Internships offered in: Economic and Community Development • Teaching and Education • Financial Literacy • Healthcare • Homelessness • Food Insecurity and Nutrition • Legal Advocacy • Public Defender • Community Building • Women’s Advocacy • Youth Outreach Locations include: Phillips County, Arkansas • Navajo Reservation, Arizona • Atlanta, Georgia • Boston, Massachusetts • Burlington, Vermont • Camden, New Jersey • New York City • Cleveland, Ohio • Louisville, Kentucky • Chester, Pennsylvania • Austin, Texas • Lexington, Richmond, and Roanoke, Virginia • Washington D.C. • Charleston, West Virginia Research available internships, view timelines, read testimonials, and much more at the Shepherd Internship Program website.
 Program Requirements • Full attendance to the opening and closing conferences, as well as during the internship.
 (More than three days of absence is not acceptable, excluding national holidays.) • Work 35-40 hours per week.
 Some placements require evenings and weekends. • Mid-internship meeting with Consortium faculty • Closing Conference presentation (panel or individual) • Program assessment • Interns are strongly encouraged to keep a regular journal during the internship and to submit an essay about their experience for possible posting on the SHECP website. • Students must have taken or commit to take at least one poverty-related course on Centre’s campus, preferably taken the spring before the internship is to take place.
-Students must sign up for one of the following: SLJ 210: Introduction to Social Justice, REL 340: Poverty & Homelessness or SOC 120: Social Structure. • Participation in Centre College’s internship showcase (fall 2019) Program Eligibility • Applicant should be a rising sophomore, junior or senior and plan to return to Centre College as a full-time student in the fall. • Minimum GPA: 2.5 • Situations in our program may be very stressful for some participants.
+Students must sign up for one of the following: SLJ 210: Introduction to Social Justice, REL 340: Poverty & Homelessness, or SOC 120: Social Structure. • Participation in Centre College’s internship showcase (fall 2024) Program Eligibility • Applicant should be a rising sophomore, junior or senior and plan to return to Centre College as a full-time student in the fall. • Minimum GPA: 2.5 • Situations in our program may be very stressful for some participants.
 Please review any ongoing medical or psychological needs you may have with your treating clinicians, carefully consider whether this is the right program for you, and discuss with us any appropriate accommodations you may require.

 How to Apply